Cadillac man arrested after making bomb threat

-CADILLAC — A Cadillac man has been arrested yesterday after making a false bomb threat with the intended target being a Fifth Third Bank.
+CADILLAC — A Cadillac man was arrested after making a false bomb threat with the intended target being a Fifth Third Bank.

-The 39-year-old from Cadillac called a local news outlet at 11:30 a.m. on Friday, March 6 to let it know about a bank robbery involving explosives was going to happen in Traverse City, according to a Traverse City Police report.
+The 39-year-old called a local news outlet at 11:30 a.m. on Friday, March 6 to let it know a bank robbery involving explosives was going to happen in Traverse City, according to a Traverse City Police report.

 At the time, it was unknown which Fifth Third branch was the intended target and local law enforcement was positioned in the area of Fifth Third branches.